Defying impeachment inquiry, Trump makes charge more certain

 “I think what we have is overwhelming evidence that the president has engaged in multiple wrongdoings,” said Florida Rep. Val Demings, a member of both the intelligence and Judiciary panels.
 “But what we don’t know is how much more is out there.”

-Associated Press writers Jill Colvin and Darlene Superville contributed.
+Associated Press writers Lisa Mascaro, Jill Colvin and Darlene Superville contributed.